opencog/sensory/DesignNotes-I.md

 Messages can be sent to objects using `ExecutionLink` (no reply/void reply) while output can be obtained with `ExecutionOutputLink`.

+Perhaps it might be useful to have some C++ class to cache something suitable for all `ObjectNode`s, but this is not yet clear.
+Perhaps a list of valid messages they can receive?
+This is certainly desired with the `Describe` functionality discussed and partly implemented here.

+The name `ObjectNode` is consistent with traditional object-oriented prgramming naming conventions: `ObjectNode`s are meant to be stateful classes.

+However, since the AtomSpace is designed to be effectively stateless, the `OjectNode`s break the paradigm of saveability and restorability: they can be saved only at the superficial level; internal state is lost/erased when the power goes out.
+Worse, they are non-abelian, and history dependent: the state of an `ObjectNode` depends on the messages that have been received.

+For the above reasons, the `ObjectNode` should really be considered to be something that "lives out there", in the external world.
+Even if it is purely local, the non-recoverability of state implies "something happened out there, that we cannot control".

+More directly, the `ObjectNode` can be considered to be ***the*** sensorimotor interface object: on the far side of the `ObjectNode` is "the universe" and we can send messages "out there" and "receive stuff" in response, but it is a deeply dividing boundary between internal and external.

 Examples are in order.

+### Examples -- GroundedFunctionNode
+There is no change at all to `GroundedSchemaNode`, etc. and they work exactly as before.
+The only difference is the type hierarchy.

 ### Example -- Cogserver Config
 The web port can be set on the cogserver by declaring